-3.0.9 R Competitiveness: Regional Objectives
+3.0.9 - R Competitiveness: Regional Objectives

-To make the Southern Tasmanian region nationally and internationally competitive.

-Desired Outcomes: Outcomes to be achieved by: (a) Strategic economic opportunities for Southern Tasmania are supported and protected. (a) Ensuring key industries are appropriately zoned and provided for.(b) Providing for minor tourism use and (b) Innovative and sustainable tourism is provided for the region. development in all appropriate zones. (c) Applying the Major Tourism Zone to maj tourist sites. (d) Providing for the assessment of new maj tourism developments through alternational assessment processes such as Section 43 applications.
+Objective: To make the Southern Tasmanian region nationally and internationally competitive.
+Desired Outcomes: Outcomes to be achieved by: Strategic economic opportunities for Ensuring land for key industry based uses is Southern Tasmania are supported and appropriately zoned, protected. (b) Ensuring sufficient land is zoned for future uses where it is available. (b) Innovative and sustainable tourism is provided for the region. (c) Providing for tourism related use and development in appropriate zones. (d) Providing for the planning assessment of major tourism development proposals.

-3.0.9 L Competitiveness: Local Objectives
+3.0.9 - L Competitiveness: Local Objectives